limjierui/tp/docs/UserGuide.md

 ## Save the Data

 Your MindMyMoney data is saved in the hard disk automatically after any command that changes the data.
 There is no need for you to save manually.
-You can view the saved contents of MindMyMoney by reading the `data.txt` file in your current directory.
+You can view the saved contents of MindMyMoney by reading the `data.txt` file in your _home folder_.

 > **💡 Note:**
 >- If you wish to back up your MindMyMoney data, you can copy the `data.txt` file into the folder you want to save it in.